-- 27. The departmental representative must present the student with the proposed penalty in writing and advise them that they may seek impartial advice from the Students' Union Advice Team.
+- 29. The Departmental representative must present the student with the proposed penalty in writing and advise them that they may seek impartial advice from the Students' Union Advice Team.
 The student must be offered the opportunity to either accept the penalty or to request that this matter proceed to an Assessment Misconduct Panel which will consider the matter afresh.
 The student must be allowed at least five working days to respond.
-The student should be informed that an Assessment Misconduct Panel has the authority to dismiss an allegation but that it may apply the same penalties available to the department or more severe sanctions as set out under Regulation 50.
+The student should be informed that an Assessment Misconduct Panel has the authority to dismiss an allegation but that it may apply the same penalties available to the Department or more severe sanctions as set out under Regulation 52.
 The student's results cannot be released until the matter is resolved.
-Therefore, the department should act swiftly to prevent any possible delay to progression or an award where practically possible. - 27.1.
-If the student formally accepts the penalty in writing, a note will be placed on their central file held by the Student Services Centre identifying the allegation, outcome and that the matter was resolved under these Regulations.
+Therefore, the Department should act swiftly to prevent any possible delay to progression or an award where practically possible. - 29.1 If student formally accepts the penalty in writing, a note will be placed on their central file held by the Student Services Centre identifying the allegation, outcome and that the matter was resolved under these Regulations.
 Where the student does not respond by the deadline, they may be provided one further opportunity to respond or explain why they need more time.
-If they do not respond the proposed penalty will automatically be applied. - 27.2.
-Where a student requests the matter to be considered by an Assessment Misconduct Panel, the department representative will follow the instructions at Regulation 30.
+If they do not respond the proposed penalty will automatically be applied - Where a student does not respond within the deadline, it will be open to them to appeal against the penalty up to one calendar month after the Department have informed them of this decision.
+The appeal can only be made on the basis that the student believes they can present a good reason and evidence to show they were unable to engage with the Department at the time.
+In order to appeal the student must email the Student Regulations Team via sc..plagiarism@lse.ac.uk within one calendar month of the Department's last correspondence confirming the penalty.
+The student should clearly explain why they were unable to engage and provide contemporaneous supporting evidence.
+The Head of the Student Regulations Team or their delegated representative will determine whether or not the appeal is valid.
+Where it is valid the student will be permitted to formally respond to the allegation and proposed penalty.
+Where it is determined the appeal is not valid the penalty will stand and this is the end of the matter. - 29.3 Where a student requests the allegation to be considered by an Assessment Misconduct Panel, the Department representative will follow the instructions at Regulation 32.
 Whilst every effort will be made to arrange a Panel as soon as possible, it is likely that opting for a Panel hearing will delay graduation, prevent a student from utilising an in-year resit period and/or could possibly delay progression.